bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >   <operatorschedule id="OperatorSchedule" spec="OperatorSchedule"/>
 >```

-We also need to remove parameters from the `tracelog` and `screenlog` that no longer exist in our XML.
+We also need to remove parameters from the `tracelog` and `screenlog` that no longer exist in our XML, and log the `origin`.

 >Remove the `treeLikelihood` and `TreeHeight` parameters from the `tracelog`, and add `<log idref="origin.t:empty"/>`.

-With that, our XML is ready!
+Our XML is finally ready!

 >**Save** all changes to your XML file and close it.

 We can now run the analysis in BEAST2.
-It's important to have `Lloyd.tree` saved somewhere that BEAST2 can access it.
+As with the exponential coalescent model, it's important to have `Lloyd.tree` saved somewhere that BEAST2 can access it.

 >Download and save `Lloyd.tree` in the same folder as your BEAST2 program.
 Open the program and select `dinosaur_BDSKY.xml` (or `dinosaur_BDSKY_final.xml` if you're using our ready-made version).
 If you have **BEAGLE** installed tick the box to **Use BEAGLE library if available**, which will make the run faster.
 Hit **Run** to start the analysis.
 >